ES-DOC/esdoc-cdf2cim-ws/docs/installation.rst

 **Step 4: Security**

 The web-service applies a security policy whereby each request is authenticated and authorized against the GitHub API.
 If you wish to run/test this policy usage then you will need to obtain a GitHub access token from the ES-DOC team.
-Once you have the token you must set the following environment variable: CDF2CIM_WS_GITHUB_ACCESS_TOKEN.
+Once you have the token you must set the following environment variable: ESDOC_GITHUB_ACCESS_TOKEN.
 You will also need to update your ws.conf: apply_security_policy = true.